higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 :::

 Verify all of this in your Documents window.<br>
 This is great.
 But you can imagine a situation in which you mistakenly `rm` a file (or directory) that you actually needed.
 Unlike your usual user interface, when a file is removed at the command line, it is gone.
 It is not in the trash folder.
-It is gone.
+It is **really** gone.
 There is something to be said for modern user interfaces, which are built for humans, who occasionally make mistakes.
 Sometimes we do want files or folders back.

 ## Other helpful file commands
 Here are some file commands worth knowing